ampproject/amphtml/ads/README.md

 ### Ad resizing

-Ads can call the special API `window.context.requestResize(width, height)` to send a resize request.
+Ads can call the special API `window.context.requestResize(width, height, opt_hasOverflow)` to send a resize request.

 Once the request is processed the AMP runtime will try to accommodate this request as soon as possible, but it will take into account where the reader is currently reading, whether the scrolling is ongoing and any other UX or performance factors.

 Ads can observe whether resize request were successful using the `window.context.onResizeSuccess` and `window.context.onResizeDenied` methods.

+The `opt_hasOverflow` is an optional boolean value, ads can specify `opt_hasOverflow` to `true` to let AMP runtime know that the ad context can handle overflow when attempt to resize is denied, and not to throw warning in such cases.

 *Example:*